The 3 Ableton production tricks i use the most

 First, as you can see in the image below, I drag the auto-pan effect to the channel, then I changed the LFO waveform to a triangle and set the LFO to “tempo sync” mode by making this it will adjust to tempo of the track, then bring the phase knob to 0 and put the offset knob to 180 or 360 depending on the waveform you choose and finally, we recommend to use automatization in the rate knob to give some variation.

 If you want some FREE Serum presets like this check out this pack we put together.

 3.-Making the drums tighter

-Sometimes when I'm mixing I feel that my drums have to much sustain and instead of loading a transient shaper I do one simple trick, I choose the warp mode beats, in the transient mode I choose loop forward option and adjust the transient envelope to taste.
+Sometimes when I'm mixing I feel that my drums have to much sustain and instead of loading a transient shaper I do one simple trick, I choose the warp mode beats, in the transient mode I choose the loop forward option and adjust the transient envelope to taste.

 In the image, you can see the original waveform and the new one after being process.